January 11, 2024 – Samsung Ice Maker Case Dismissed as Settlements Offered to Individual Consumers

 A class action lawsuit could help hold Samsung accountable for the money consumers spent on the fridges, as well as any relevant repairs.

-A class action lawsuit has been filed alleging that a defect within the ice makers is causing a number of problems, including, but not limited to the following:
+A proposed class action lawsuit has been filed alleging that a defect within the ice makers is causing a number of problems, including, but not limited to the following:

 Water leaking to beneath the fridges’ crisper trays (where most people keep fruits and vegetables)